 - Offers smooth trading on the go

-- Supports different account types with tight spreads and low fees
+- Supports different account types with tight spreads and low fees.

 Key Cons

-- Trading platform’s design seems outdated
+- The trading platform's design seems outdated

 - Not listed on any stock exchange